mattwilson1024/mocklify/README.md

 });
 ```

-This avoids many of the problems identified above, but for less-trivial situations, the code may become complex and hard to interpret, especially if the changes are more complex or the properties being adjusted are deeply nested.
+This avoids many of the problems identified above, but in many situations, the code would have the potential to become hard to interpret, especially if the changes are non-trivial or involve nested data structures.

-Enter Mocklify.
+**Enter Mocklify.**

 Mocklify provides a powerful, chained API which allows complex selection, filtering, transformation and projection - all in a way that reads like a sentence.